-Rora Orchards consists of Rora and Nooitgedacht farms in Wolseley and Vergenoeg which is in Ceres.
+Rora Orchards consists of Rora, Nooitgedacht and Palmietvlei farms which are all in Wolseley.
+AS well as Vergenoeg which is in Ceres.
 The entire business is run by Nigel Dicey and his son Duncan Dicey.
 Together they create a fantastic team as Nigel is a fourth generation farmer who brings a life time of experience and confidence.
 Duncan is more cautious and conservative in his way of farming so together they create a good balance.
 It is a unique relationship between father and son that is very special in this day and age.

 Nooitgedacht Farm was bought in 2000.
 It is 50 hectares in size of which 40 hectares are planted to mostly export pears and plums.
 It is beautifully situated at the foot of Mostertshoek in the fertile Wolseley Valley.